hclbaur/sda-core/docs/TUTORIAL.md

 This constitutes about the simplest example of an SDA *node*, consisting of an identifier (or tag) and a value enclosed in double quotes.
 As you may have guessed, the value in this example is a name.

-Nodes with *simple* content like this are usually called "leaf nodes", as opposed to "parent nodes" which contain other nodes, like so:
+Nodes with a *value* like this are usually called "leaf" nodes, as opposed to "composite" or "parent" nodes which contain other nodes, like so:

 	name {
 		first "John"
 		last "Doe"
 	}

-SDA uses a block style notation to create nodes with *complex* content, and as such, to organise date in hierarchical form.
+SDA uses a block style notation to create composite nodes with *node* content, and as such, to organize data in hierarchical form.
 There is (at least in theory) no limit to the level of nesting; nodes can contain nodes, that can contain other nodes, *ad infinitum*.

-Perhaps surprisingly, SDA nodes can have both simple and complex content as in:
+Perhaps surprisingly, SDA nodes can have both a value *and* node content as in:

 	name "johnd" {
 		first "John"